Pope returns to Rome hotel - to pay bill

 "The house is part of the Church, and it's his Church now."

-Rytel-Andrianik said Bergoglio had been a regular guest: "When we were eating at the table, you wouldn't realise he was a cardinal unless you already knew.
+Rytel-Andrianik said Bergoglio had been a regular guest: "When we were eating at the table, you wouldn't realize he was a cardinal unless you already knew.
 He was just like any priest.

 "He never asked for a car although he could have done," he recalled.
 "He always took the metro or walked."